jedbarlow/ccm/README.md

   command! -nargs=1 -range=% M3ma <line1>,<line2>!ccm modify ma --model=gpt3 --stdin --quiet <args>
   command! -nargs=1 -range=% M3a  <line1>,<line2>!ccm modify a  --model=gpt3 --stdin --quiet <args>
   ```

-It's best to manage the environment variables per project. `direnv` is a good solution for this.

 ## Development notes
 - 2023-05-25: Noticed that sometimes there are typos in the output from GPT4, for example in one